quii/learn-go-with-tests/arrays-and-slices.md

 ## Write the minimal amount of code for the test to run and check the failing test output

-Rename the function to `SumAllTails` and re-run the test
+Rename the function to `SumAll` and re-run the test

 `sum_test.go:30: got [3 9] want [2 9]`